Mahdi-Falahati/Note/README.md

 # Note
-this project for funny and exercise in javascript
+this project for funny and learn  javascript
+(exercise with local storage)